bbepis/XUnity.AutoTranslator/README.md

 Another thing to note is that the plugin will always output the original text without modifications in the translation file.
 But if it sees another text afterwards that is "compatible" with that text-string (due to the above mentioned text modifications) it will not output this new text by default.

 This is controlled by the configuration option `CacheWhitespaceDifferences=False`.
 You can change this to true, and it will output a new entry for each unique text, even if the only differences are whitespace.
-Obviously, translations-pairs actually appearing in the translation file will always that precendent over translations-pairs that are generated based on an exinsting translation-pair.
+Obviously, translation pairs actually appearing in the translation file will always take precedence over translation pairs that are generated based on an existing translation pair.

 *NOTE: Whitespace differences in relation to level-scoped translations will never be output regardless of this setting.*